Layer7-Community/graphman-client/README.md

 Graphman configuration bundles are exported as JSON files but also have an 'exploded' representation where each configuration entity is separated in its own individual JSON file organized in a folder structure.

-To created an 'exploded' representation of a Graphman bundle, use this command:
+To create an 'exploded' representation of a Graphman bundle, use this command:
 ```
-./graphman.sh explode --input mybundle.json --output bundle-exploded
+./graphman.sh explode --input mybundle.json --output mybundle-exploded
 ```

-This will create a directory structure under the _bundle-exploded_ directory, which contains each configuration entity in its own file.
+This will create a directory structure under the _mybundle-exploded_ directory, which contains each configuration entity in its own file.

+> [!TIP] Use level of explosion to separate binary data or code from the entity configuration
+> > --options.level 1 to explode cert or key binary data into separate files
+>
+> > --options.level 2 to explode policy code into separate files

 You manipulate the configuration in this directory structure directly (changing JSON file properties, delete some files, copy others, etc) and repackage it as a single bundle JSON by doing this reverse command.

 ```
-./graphman.sh implode --input bundle-exploded --output mynewbundle.json
+./graphman.sh implode --input mybundle-exploded --output mynewbundle.json
 ```

 ## Using the Graphman export command